MEUrbanek/rabies_barcode_tech/README.md

 ![alt text](https://github.com/MEUrbanek/rabies_barcode_tech/blob/main/images/20251217_schematic.png)

+Users should select the script 11 corresponding to the sequencing technology used (10X or Pip-seq), as Pip-seq datasets require additional formatting that is done at the start of the script.

 Python modules and versions used for all analyses excluding 13_empty_droplet_modeling.ipynb are listed in the "requirements.txt" file housed in this repository.
 For 13_empty_droplet_modeling.ipynb, python modules and versions are listed in "empty_droplet_modeling_requirements.txt".
 All R packages and their versions are listed in the "renv.lock" file.

 ## Additional analyses